 - Aluminum foil

-- Grab some aluminum foil, enough to completely wrap a head of garlic.
+- Grab some aluminum foil, large enough to completely and tightly wrap each garlic head.